kennysmithed/origins23/index.md

 ### In-class quizzes

 We will use multiple-choice questions in class to stimulate discussion - we will use wooclap for these.
-To particpate during the lectures go to [wooclap.com](wooclap.com) and enter the event code provided.
+To participate during the lectures go to [wooclap.com](wooclap.com) and enter the event code provided.

 ## Course Materials